German submarine U-185: Second patrol

 U-185 sailed from Lorient on 8 February 1943.
-On 10 March she attacked Convoy KG 123 in the Windward Passage (between Cuba and Hispaniola), sinking the 6,151 GRT American tanker Virginia Sinclair and the 7,177 GRT liberty ship James Sprunt.
-On 6 April U-185 attacked the four-ship convoy GTMO-83, and sank the 7,176 GRT liberty ship John Sevier.
+On 10 March she attacked Convoy KG 123 between Cuba and Hispaniola, sinking the 6,151 GRT American tanker Virginia Sinclair and the 7,177 GRT liberty ship James Sprunt.
+On 6 April U-185 attacked the four-ship convoy GTMO-83, sinking the 7,176 GRT liberty ship John Sevier.
 She then sailed to Bordeaux on 3 May after 85 days at sea.

 Third patrol

 On 14 June she was attacked in the Bay of Biscay by a British Whitley bomber of 10 OTU (Operational Training Unit) based at RAF St Eval in Cornwall. was sunk, but U-185's flak defenses damaged the aircraft, forcing it to ditch.

 On 7 July U-185, off Cape San Roque, Brazil, attacked the convoy BT-18, sinking the liberty ships James Robertson and Thomas Sinnickson, the 7,061 GRT tanker William Boyce Thompson also went to the bottom.
 She then badly damaged the 6,840 GRT tanker S.B.
 Hunt.
-On 12 July, around 90 miles off Recife, Brazil, the U-boat was attacked by a B-24 Liberator bomber of US Navy Squadron VB-107, but sustained only minor damage.
+On 12 July, around 90 miles off Recife, Brazil, the U-boat was attacked by a B-24 Liberator bomber of US Navy Squadron VB-107, sustaining only minor damage.